John Morton Blum

 John Morton Blum (/blʌm/; April 29, 1921 – October 17, 2011) was an American historian, active from 1948 to 1991.
 He was a specialist in 20th-century American political history, and was a senior advisor to Yale officials.

 Life and career

-Blum was born in New York City, the son of Edna (LeVino) and Morton Gustave Blum, a businessman and inventor.
-His family was Jewish.
-He was raised in a household with limited means, and attended Phillips Academy and Harvard University on scholarships and campus jobs.
+Blum was born in New York City, the son of Edna (LeVino) Blum, a confectioner, and Morton Gustave Blum, a businessman and inventor.
+He came from a Jewish household of limited means.
+In high school he met Harvard University administrator Henry Chauncey, who spotted his talent and arranged for him to spend his senior year at Phillips Academy.
+He went on to attend Harvard University on scholarships and campus jobs.
 Upon graduation in 1943, he was commissioned as an ensign in the United States Navy, serving in the Caribbean, the South West Pacific theatre of World War II, and Iwo Jima.
-In 1950 he returned to Harvard to write his PhD under the direction of Frederick Merk.
+In 1950 he returned to Harvard to write his PhD dissertation on "Tumulty and the Wilson Era" under the direction of Frederick Merk.
 Blum married Pamela Zink in 1946 and had three children.
 He taught at MIT from 1948 to 1957 before moving to Yale University in 1957.
 He retired in 1991.